ryabenko-pro/java-sdk/README.md

 ## Known Issues

-- [ ] Android module not fully implemented
+- Elarian domain name not resolving on Android